 One of the major facilities that has been developed as part of CARES is the Analytical Facility.
-This facility will house four major instruments as well as laboratory space specifically designed to support the faculty research.
-The four major instruments are an X-ray fluorescence spectrometer, an inductively coupled plasma - mass spectrometry system, a liquid chromatography - mass spectrometery system, and a gas chromatography - mass spectrometry system.
+This facility houses a number of major instruments as well as laboratory space specifically designed to support the faculty research.
+The four major types of instruments are an X-ray fluorescence spectrometer, an inductively coupled plasma - mass spectrometry system, liquid chromatography - mass spectrometery systems, and gas chromatography - mass spectrometry systems including a 2-D gas chromatograph/high resolution mass spectrometer system.

 X-ray Fluorescence Spectrometer